molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">Unidentified 2</span> What if you just told them what they were doing wrong without blaming them?
+<span class="transcript-speaker">Jackson</span> What if you just told them what they were doing wrong without blaming them?
 You know that's possible too.

 <span class="transcript-speaker">Monster</span> Yeah, and children have many fathers.
 And probably a lot of mothers, too.